ZhouLinli/RCodes4DataAnalytics/Data_Science_Ed/making slides_xaringan/readme.md

-youtube video that walk through the codes is here: https://youtu.be/DOxjshvquzs
+The youtube video that walk through the codes is here: https://youtu.be/DOxjshvquzs